-(a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the Summary Compensation Table for the applicable year.
+(a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the "2024 Summary Compensation Table" for the applicable year.

-(b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.
 The amounts deducted or added in calculating the equity award adjustments are as follows:

-Year Ye ear End Fair Value of Equity Awards Ye in Ou and rear over ar Change Fair Value of utstanding Unvested Equity of Date Gra r Value as Vesting e of Equity Awards anted and sted in the Year Ye in G P tha fear over ar Change Fair Value of equity Awards iranted in rior Years at Vested in the Year Aw Faile r Value at end of the or Year of Equity rards that ed to Meet /esting inditions in the Year otl Pai Op no Ref Va Value of ividends or her Earnings d on Stock or tions Awards of Otherwise flected in Fair alue or Total ompensation otal Equity Award justments (i) 2022 \$ 1,512,003 \$ 39,732 \$ \$ 500,484 \$ \$ 405,798 \$ 2,458,017 2021 \$ 1,034,204 \$ 103,727 \$ \$ 102,842 \$ \$ 440,753 \$ 1,681,526
+Year Year End Fair Value of Equity Year Awards Year over Year Change in Fair Value of Outstanding and Unvested Equity Awards Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year Ye in G P tha Year over ar Change Fair Value of Equity Awards iranted in rior Years tt Vested in the Year Fair Value at the end of the Prior Year of Equity Awards that Failed to Meet Vesting Conditions in the Year Value of Dividends or other Earnings Paid on Stock or Options Awards not Otherwise Reflected in Fair Value or Total Compensation Total Equity Award Adjustments 2024 \$ 2,091,000 \$ 1,156,608 \$ \$ 147,374 \$ \$ 12,928 \$ 3,407,910 2023 \$ 2,035,806 \$ 843,048 \$ \$ 192,858 \$ \$ 35,714 \$ 3,107,426 2022 \$ 1,512,003 \$ 39,732 \$ \$ 500,484 \$ \$ 405,798 \$ 2,458,017